-Consultation with Indigenous peoples, Wildlife Management Boards, stakeholders, and interested members of the public on whether or not to list the Fraser River and/or Central Pacific Coast population as Endangered under SARA occurred August 30-November 30, 2016.
+Consultation with Indigenous peoples, Wildlife Management Boards, stakeholders, and interested members of the public on whether or not to list the Fraser River and/or Central Pacific Coast population as Endangered under SARA occurred from August 30 to November 30, 2016.
 The consultation process for the Nass/Skeena population occurred between 2013 and 2016.
 Input was sought online via a web-based survey, by phone, letter, email, webinars, and meetings.
-The Department's Recovery Potential Assessment, Management Scenarios, and Socio-Economic Analysis for the Fraser River and Central Pacific Coast populations of Eulachon were made available during this consultation period.
+The Department's Recovery Potential Assessment, management scenarios, and Socio-Economic Analysis for the Fraser River and Central Pacific Coast populations of Eulachon were made available during this consultation period.
 In fall 2020, the Department undertook a "check-in" engagement to ensure that viewpoints and information shared during 2016 consultations remain accurate and current.
-The Department considers input received from Indigenous peoples, Wildlife Management Boards, affected stakeholders, and the Canadian public in the developing of listing advice.
 The listing process for all three populations of Eulachon is ongoing and no decision has yet been made regarding the addition of these populations to SARA Schedule 1.

 3.6.
-WHALE, TURTLE AND BASKING SHARK INCIDENT AND SIGHT REPORTS
+WHALE, TURTLE AND BASKING SHARK INCIDENT AND SIGHTING REPORTS